XiangmingKA/academic-kickstart4/content/project/3 The 3rd Building/index.md

 </video>

 ## My Work
-I am responsible for the plot design, part of the level design, and part of the Unreal blue print development--especially in the visual effects.
+I am responsible for the plot design, part of the level design, and part of the Unreal blueprint development--especially in the visual effects.
 ![Test Scene 1](img/image10.png)
-Early stage level design:
+Early-stage level design:
 ![Test Scene 1](img/image4.png)

 # Features
 ## Story
 This game is based on true stories from the producers.
-Every school has a haunting building and pieces of mysterious story.
+Every school has a haunting building and mysterious stories.
 The 3rd building, where our studio is located, and where we have spent countless long nights, serves as the place that players want to escape in the first storyline.
 ![Test Scene 1](img/image1.jpg)

 In the first chapter, players act in the first-person perspective as the "producer" who is developing a horror game--sounds familiar ha?--and encountering some horrible things.
 To escape the 3rd building, players need to snake out of the building while avoiding being caught by zombies and solve the puzzles.